AlexanderBeck0/CS509Project/README.md

 #### Add Item

-A seller can add an item to their account if they are not frozen.
+A seller can add an item to their account if they are active.
 The item will initially be inactive, and the seller has to add all the information such as the item name, image, description, and initial price.

 #### Remove Inactive Item